 Ans.
 A bottle of prosecco probably contains 700 calories.
 However, the number of calories in Prosecco varies according to the brand and the sweetness.

-The world of wine and especially prosecco wine is full of jargon.
-Hope you learned a bit about a red prosecco wine to chat with your friends at the evening party.
+The world of wine, especially prosecco wine, is full of jargon.
+I hope you learned a bit about red prosecco wine to chat with your friends at the evening party.